top of page

 As a side note, Whatsapp kept asking for access to my contacts and wouldn't let me just add the number of the person I wanted to talk to.

-Then I discovered that Graphene OS has a feature called Contacts Scope, which makes apps think they have access to your contacts...while they're really only seeing the contacts you actually want them to see.
+Then I discovered that Graphene OS includes a feature called Contacts Scope.
+This lets you control which contacts apps like WhatsApp can see—making it even better for digital privacy advocates.
 I was able to select the three friends without giving Whatsapp access to the entire list.

 Punch Up Your Life